TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

-# Weighted Confidence
+# Weighted Confidence (Beta)

 A Home Assistant template blueprint that infers a fuzzy state from many signals at once, each carrying its own weight, and turns on when enough of them agree.

 Some states are not one sensor's job.
-"Is the house at bedtime" is not a single switch, it is the door having been shut a while, the TV off, a phone on its charger, nobody moving about.
+"Is the house at bedtime" is not a single switch, it is the door having been shut a while, the TV off, a phone on its charger, the room dark, nobody moving about.
 Any one of those can be wrong on a given night without changing the answer.
 Weighted Confidence takes a list of signals like that, gives each a weight, and turns on when the agreeing weight crosses a line you set.
 It pairs naturally with the Recently Active blueprint: anything time-based, such as "the door has been shut for ten minutes," becomes one of the signals you feed in.

+This one is a beta.
+It is tested and it works, but the way you describe a signal may still change between beta releases, so treat a config you build today as something you might revisit when a new version lands.

 Full write-up and worked examples: https://xeazy.com/REPLACE-WITH-ARTICLE-SLUG/ Questions and discussion: https://xeazy.com/logbook